learning-zone/java-basics/README.md

 ## Q. What is the difference between abstraction and encapsulation?

-* Abstraction solves the problem at design level while Encapsulation solves it implementation level.
+In Java, Abstraction is supported using `interface` and `abstract class` while Encapsulation is supported using access modifiers e.g. public, private and protected.
+Abstraction solves the problem at design level while Encapsulation solves it implementation level.

-* In Java, Abstraction is supported using `interface` and `abstract class` while Encapsulation is supported using access modifiers e.g. public, private and protected.
+Abstraction is about hiding unwanted details while giving out most essential details, while Encapsulation means hiding the code and data into a single unit e.g. class or method to protect inner working of an object from outside world.

-* Abstraction is about hiding unwanted details while giving out most essential details, while Encapsulation means hiding the code and data into a single unit e.g. class or method to protect inner working of an object from outside world.
+**Difference:**

 <table class="alt">
 <tbody><tr><th>Abstraction</th><th>Encapsulation</th></tr>